• Skip to primary navigation

 Recipe tips

 • The ground venison we use is very lean and does not contain any excess grease after cooking.
-If you are using a meat with excess grease, be certain to drain any grease before adding seasoning.
+If you are using meat with excess grease, be certain to drain any grease before adding seasoning.

-• This taco meat works perfectly in tacos, burritos, nachos, quesadillas or added to salads.
+• This taco meat works perfectly in tacos, burritos, nachos, quesadillas, or added to salads.

 • Use crispy tortilla shells or warmed corn or flour tortillas

 • For the tacos, add your favorite toppings.
-Use shredded cheese, chopped onions, chopped tomatoes, fresh cilantro, shredded lettuce, sour cream, salsa, guacamole and sliced jalapenos.
+Use shredded cheese, chopped onions, chopped tomatoes, fresh cilantro, shredded lettuce, sour cream, salsa, guacamole, and sliced jalapenos.

 Taco meat in a white bowl.